Net Neutrality Disclosure

 Other services that utilize our connection to you (i.e. PBTV, offsite backup, etc) may have an impact on the available bandwidth on the “last mile” connection to you.

-Our broadband prices are available at http://www.paulbunyan.net/internet/broadband.html.
+Our broadband prices are available at www.paulbunyan.net/internet/broadband.html.
 In some cases, lower broadband pricing may be available by bundling with video services.
-See http://www.paulbunyan.net/completepackages/index.html for more information.
+See our complete service packages at www.paulbunyan.net/completepackages/index.html for more information.

 In some cases, we may use various application agnostic techniques to provide additional bandwidth than a customer has purchased (at no extra charge).
 For example, we might provide additional bandwidth during off peak hours, when traffic originates or terminates via a low cost connection (i.e. public/private peering, on-net, etc).